simonpartridge86/freeCodeCamp-algorithms-course/README.md

-# freeCodeCamp-algorithms-course-notes
+# freeCodeCamp Algorithms and Data Structures Course Notes

-A collection of problem solutions and projects created while taking the freeCodeCamp JavaScript Algorithms and Data Structures course
+This is a collection of problem solutions and mini-projects completed while taking the [freeCodeCamp JavaScript Algorithms and Data Structures course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/).